January 14. Kazinform's timeline of major events

 1998 - Minsk, the capital city of Belarus, names one of its streets after the Kazakh writer Mukhtar Auezov.

 2013 - Pianist Khadisha Onalbayeva becomes the first Kazakhstani to be honored with the Steinway Artist title.
 Only over 1,600 artists in the world have the Steinway Artist title.
-Khadisha's portrait is displayed in the Steinway gallery in New York City.
+Khadisha's portrait is displayed in the Steinway gallery in New York.

-2018 – Kazakh actress Moldir Mekenbayeva wins gold at the Jiu Jitsu Grand Slam in the UAE.

-2019 – The capital of the UAE, Abu Dhabi, hosts the Assembly of the International Renewable Energy Agency and the World Future Energy Summit.
-Today IRENA unites 159 countries.
-During the plenary session of the Assembly Kazakhstan is elected to the Credentials Committee.
+2019 – Riyadh hosted the Assembly of the International Renewable Energy Agency and the World Future Energy Summit.
+Today IRENA joins 159 states.
+During the plenary part of the Assembly Kazakhstan was elected to the Credentials Committee.
 This is one of the key governing bodies consisting of representatives of 9 IRENA member states.

-2020 – 14-year-old Anastassiya Gorodko hauls gold for Kazakhstan in the Women’s Dual Moguls event at the FIS European Cup in Airolo, Switzerland.